vernemq/vernemq/README.md

 ## Accessing the Data Providers

-This subsection describes the currently data providers available in a lua script.
+This subsection describes the data providers currently available to a lua script.
 Every data provider is backed by a connection pool that has to be configured by your script.